She / Her

 Prior to completing her J.D.
 (2011, Silver Medallist) at the University of Ottawa, French Common Law Program, Justine earned her B.Comm. with Distinction at the Campus Saint-Jean at the University of Alberta (2008).
 She serves clients in French and English.

-Justine is the vice-president of the Fédération des parents francophones de l’Alberta, a board member of Centre d’expérience préscolaire et parascolaire and École Enfantine, a past director of the Association des juristes d’expression française de l’Alberta and a past member of the executive of the CBA’s Constitutional and Human Rights section.
-Justine has also volunteered as a judge, practice round judge or acted as coach for the Laskin and Bastarache moot court competitions.
+Justine is the vice-president of the Fédération des parents francophones de l’Alberta, a past director of the Association des juristes d’expression française de l’Alberta and a past member of the executive of the CBA’s Constitutional and Human Rights section.
+Justine has also volunteered as a judge, practice round judge or acted as coach for the University of Alberta’s Laskin and Bastarache moot court teams.